chrissimpkins/naked-docs/_build/html/_sources/toolshed_file.txt

 .. py:class:: FileReader(file_path)

     The ``FileReader`` class is used for local file reads.
 By default, the methods that deal with text return NFKD normalized UTF-8 encoded strings.
 In Python 2, these are of the type ``unicode``, and in Python 3 they are of the type ``string``.
+It is not necessary to close the file streams after you use these methods.

     :param string file_path: The path to the file.